 - The communication platform also ensures that the Case is pushed to the agent

-In such scenario, by accepting the incoming question via the AppExchange widget, the agent immediately gets – for instance – the Case displayed on the screen and the agent is set to busy.
-As all communications flow via the communication platform, the agent’s status is managed over all different channels.
+In such scenario, by accepting the incoming question via the AppExchange widget (provided by your Telephony platform provider), the agent immediately gets – for instance – the Case displayed on the screen and the agent is set to busy.

 Limitations of Skills-based routing in Salesforce